Skip to main content

 A payment moves through several statuses as it is processed.
 The diagram below shows the full state machine with the possible transitions across states: Payment Lifecycle

-• Pending – The payment has been created but not yet processed.
+• PENDING – The payment has been created but not yet processed.
+This is a temporary status.

 Key Notes